Magento SEO – Definitive guide (2018)

 If you are selling well known brands and products then we always recommend optimizing the product pages for the brand + name of the product.
 So in this example, a popular protein powder is “Gold Standard 100% Whey Protein” by the manufacturer called “Optimum Nutrition”.

 Because this is a popular product there is a nice amount of search volume for this product.
 Now the mistake that most people make when doing keyword research is the following: They are doing keyword research and see that the product itself gets a monthly search volume of 5400 words.
 But when they are looking down they see that the keyword “Optimum Nutrition Whey” is getting 18,100 or “Gold Standard Whey” is getting 110.000 searches so it must be better if we try to rank for those terms right?
-WRONG!
+Not really!

 You should always optimize while keeping your user intent in mind.
 Let’s say I optimize my product for “Optimum nutrition whey”.
 I have no idea if the user is actually searching for my product or for another product from the same manufacturer.
 So even if I rank number one for that keyword, I will get a lot of search engine users that are looking for another protein powder from the same manufacturer and thus will not buy the product.

 When this happens, a lot of things go wrong: You as a store owner are getting low conversion rates which is frustrating.
 The search engine users are not finding what they need which leads to frustration and closing your store to do another search in Google.
-Google will notice these users coming back from your site and thanks to the recent RankBrain release, drops your store a few positions in the search engines untill you are no longer on page 1.
+Google will notice these users coming back from your site and thanks to the recent RankBrain release, drops your store a few positions in the search engines until you are no longer on page 1.

 Optimizing the right page for the right keywords is critical to your succes!
 If you have a category that is